volkandindar/agartha/README.md

 	- 'Reset' button clear all table and field contents.
 	- 'Run' button execute the task.
 	- 'Warnings' indicates possible issues in different colors.
+	- 'SiteMap' button generates URL list automatically and the result totally depends on the user's session.
+Visible URLs will be populated in next textbox and you can still modify it.
+	- 'Craw Depth' is defination for how many sub-links (max depth) should 'SiteMap' spider go.
-3. User's request header and all user related URL visits will be based on it.
+2. User's request header and all user related URL visits will be based on it.
-4. URL addresses the user can visit.
+3. URL addresses the user can visit.
 You can create this list with manual effort or automatic tools, like spiders, sitemap generators, etc, and do not forget to remove logout links.
-5. All URLs you supply will be in here.
+4. All URLs you supply will be in here.
 Also user cells will be colored, if the URL belongs to her/him.
-6. Http requests and responses without authentication.
+5. Http requests and responses without authentication.
 All session cookies, tokens and parameters will be removed form Http calls.
-7. Http requests and responses with the user session you define in the first step.
+6 and 7.
+The rest of columns belong to users you created respectively and each of them has a unique color which indicates URLs owners.
 Cell titles show Http response codes and response lengths.
 8. Just click the cell you want to examine and Http details will be shown in here.

 <!--- <img width="1000" alt="Matrix Details" src="https://user-images.githubusercontent.com/50321735/192441769-1632b642-2048-4b10-a91b-ae2c4db3d111.png"> --->